 The Cunard Building in the centre was made for the Cunard Steamship Company, which operated trans-Atlantic cruise liners.
-The building is designed in the style of an Italian palazzo - or palace.
+The building is designed in the style of an Italian 'palazzo' or palace.
 There are also American eagles on the building's corners.
 These symbolise Cunard's cruise lines to America.
-On the pavement outside we can find the Canada Boulevard, a series of plaques that record Canadian sailors killed in the Second World War.

-We will talk about the third building - the Liver Building - in more detail a bit later.
+We will talk about the third of them, the Liver Building, in more detail a bit later.
 Meanwhile, do take your time to enjoy the spectacle of these buildings and look at the wealth of detail on their facades

-Built to show the wealth of Liverpool and full of a weatlh of details Rory Walsh © RGS-IBG Discovering Britain
+Built to show the wealth of Liverpool and full of a weatlh of details Rory Walsh $\ensuremath{\mathbb{C}}$ RGS-IBG Discovering Britain